Well Being2021-06-28

 Burnout, a worrying workplace phenomenon, has been gaining steady notice over the past decade.
 However, the pandemic accelerated the levels of burnout and cast into the spotlight the disquieting state of mental health, well-being, and burnout in our global workforce.
 Though most people tend to throw the word around casually, burnout is a serious condition that the World Health Organization, in 2019, described as a workplace phenomenon and defined as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.

-The WHO furthers elaborates burnout as being characterized by
+The WHO further elaborates burnout as being characterized by

 1. Chronic exhaustion and feelings of energy depletion,

-2. Alienation from one’s job, or feelings of negativism or cynicism related to one’s job, and
+2. Alienation from one’s job, feelings of negativism or cynicism related to one’s job, and

 3. A feeling of professional inefficacy.